pingidentity/terraform-provider-pingfederate/docs/resources/certificates_group.md

 ### Required

 - `file_data` (String) The certificate data in PEM format.
 New line characters should be omitted or encoded in this value.
+This field is immutable and will trigger a replacement plan if changed.
 - `group_name` (String) Name of the group to manage certificates for.
+This field is immutable and will trigger a replacement plan if changed.

 ### Optional

 - `crypto_provider` (String) Cryptographic Provider.
 This is only applicable if Hybrid HSM mode is true.
 Options are `LOCAL` or `HSM`.
+This field is immutable and will trigger a replacement plan if changed.
 - `group_id` (String) The persistent, unique ID for the certificate.
 It can be any combination of `[a-z0-9._-]`.
 This property is system-assigned if not specified.
+This field is immutable and will trigger a replacement plan if changed.

 ### Read-Only